Real-life Crash Davis still preaching what he practiced

 Bobby Brown had just gotten hurt.
 Trader Jack said Las Vegas needed a first baseman who could play the outfield.

 Blessed with new baseball life, Lancellotti delivered one of the most memorable seasons in Las Vegas baseball history.
-In 133 games, he hit .287 with 29 doubles, six triples, 29 home runs and drove in 131 runs — still a franchise record.
+In 133 games, he hit .287 with 29 doubles, six triples, 29 home runs and 131 RBIs — still a franchise record.

 But all it got him was traded to San Francisco and, ultimately, a long flight to Japan.